Manor Care Ratings & Violations

-Manor Care provides both long-term and post-hospital short-term health care services at over 500 locations nationwide operated under HCR Heartland, ManorCare, Arden Court.
-With headquarters in Toledo Ohio, the operating group owns and manages assisted-living facilities, rehabilitation centers, nursing centers, outpatient rehabilitation clinics, home healthcare services and hospices.
+Manor Care provides both long-term and post-hospital short-term health care services at over 500 locations nationwide.
+The Company operates under different names, including HCR Heartland, ManorCare, Arden Court.
+With headquarters in Toledo, Ohio, the operating group owns and manages assisted-living facilities, rehabilitation centers, nursing centers, outpatient rehabilitation clinics, home healthcare services, and hospices.

 - Cardiac care

 Locating the Best Facility to Care for a Loved One

 Many families use the ratings by the Centers for Medicare and Medicaid Services (CMS) to assist them in placing a loved one in a nursing facility.
 All families are looking for a facility that offers the best care and exceptional services in the community.
 The CMS rates each facility with one up to five stars, based on numerous components, including:

 - Staffing – This rating evaluates data on the number of hours the facility's medical staff members provide all short-stay and long-stay residents based on each patient's requirements.
 This rating is per the level of care the resident requires based on nurse staff hours.
 This rating means nursing patients with severe needs likely need significantly more medical staff attention than a resident with minimal requirements.

 - QMs (Quality Measurements) – A QM rating provides valuable data on specific clinical and physical measurements to meet the needs of each nursing home resident.
 This measurement provides information on the types of care and the use of medications for both short stay and long-term residents.

 - Health Inspections – This rating provides valuable data of every on-site inspection occurring in the last three years.
 This ranking involves the evaluations of both complaint surveys and standard surveys of home residents.
 Objectively, trained inspectors visit the facility and gather information to ensure that the senior care home has reached the minimum quality requirements mandated by Medicaid and Medicare services.